-We are pleased to announce that Temple Contemporary has been awarded $300,000 by The Pew Center for Arts & Heritage for the development and implementation of a new project, Symphony for a Broken Orchestra.
-Symphony for a Broken Orchestra is a visionary new composition by David Lang featuring the School District of Philadelphia’s 1,500 broken instruments.
-This new work will premiere in October 2017, and will be performed by a specially assembled orchestra of 600 musicians comprised of Philadelphia school students and their teachers, amateur and professional musicians from the classical, contemporary, jazz, hip hop, and improvised music communities in Philadelphia.
+We are pleased to announce that Temple Contemporary was awarded $300,000 by The Pew Center for Arts & Heritage for the development and implementation for the project, Symphony for a Broken Orchestra.
+Taking place in December 2017, Symphony for a Broken Orchestra is a visionary composition by David Lang featuring the School District of Philadelphia’s 1,500 broken instruments.
+The instruments that were used in the concert are currently being repaired, and will be returned to the School District in the fall 2018.
+For more information, please visit symphonyforabrokenorchestra.org.News

 Many of our peer museums and galleries come up with a great idea and then start looking for an audience to come and see it.
 At Temple Contemporary, we start with the public first!
 Our programming is designed with the public at the forefront of our process.
 Learn about how we do it here.Click here to read more